 - Eye Contact:

-The rout of entry of chemical dictates the selection and use of the relevant personal protective equipment for handling of chemicals.
+The route of entry of chemicals dictates the selection and use of the relevant personal protective equipment for handling of chemicals.

 5. Safe Chemical Storage:

 There are a lot of things to consider while discussing the importance of safe chemical storage.

 5.1 inventory of chemicals: